inliven/inliven/README.md

 ## About inliven :alien:

 Behind the alias inliven is Caroline.
-I'm 32 years old and I live in the middle of the woods with rescue-cats.
-I'm studying to become a webdeveloper and my interests beside that are biking, spending time in the woods, photography and personal development.
+I'm 32 years old and I live _in the middle of the woods_ with rescue-cats.
+I'm studying to become a webdeveloper and my interests beside that are biking, spending time in the woods, photography and personal development. :sparkles:

 <!--